TIY-ATL-ROR-2015-May/lectures/week6-recap.md

 ### Detailed Review

 * HTTParty - Used to make HTTP requests with Ruby.
   * Generally included in a class for the API you want to talk to.
     * Example: `class Github ... include HTTParty ... (methods) ... end`

     * Adds several class methods that can be used to send a request: `get`, `post`, `put`, `delete`, etc.
     * Example: `def get_user(username) ... self.class.get("/users/#{username}") ... end`

     * Can also specify the `base_uri` for the class so you don't have to type "api.foo.com" all the time.
     * All requests methods (get, post, put, delete, etc) take several optional parameters passed as key value pairs:
       * `headers:` which may specify a hash of request headers.
       * `body:` which may specify a hash of params to be sent in the body of the request, aka postdata.
       * `query:` which may specify a hash of params to use as a querystring.

+* OAuth - What is it for?
+How does it work?
+  * Intended to replace the need for users to give their username and password to other sites for e.g. Facebook apps.
+  * Better in two ways:
+    1. Don't have to give out your username and password (which probably is used for more than one account).
+    2. Access can be granted in a more granular fashion so "apps" only have certain permissions.
+  * Complications?
+    * Mostly in figuring out which of many potential OAuth "flows" is appropriate.
+  * End goal: Get an "access token" that can be refreshed if it expires, store it permanently.
+    * Make sure to specify any specific 'Scopes' (aka access rights) your program needs to the user's account.

 ### Projects